neooblaster/-testcomplete-UserManager/README.md

 The main purpose of this library is to get a **set** of credential user for all different systems you will test during the execution.

-If your tested systems accept multiple connexion of the same user, you not will probably need to implement the **UserManager** library.
+If your tested systems accept multiple connection of the same user, you not will probably need to implement the **UserManager** library.

-If at least one tested system has licence control done on sign on and prevent multiple connexions, you will resolve the situation by letting **UserManager** picking a user group session from the catalogue.
+If at least one tested system has licence control done on sign on and prevent multiple connections, you will resolve the situation by letting **UserManager** picking a user group session from the catalogue.

 Please considering your test works with 3 applications :

-* The desktop application **SAPLOGON** where multiple connexion are not allowed
+* The desktop application **SAPLOGON** where multiple connection are not allowed
-* The web application **SAP Fiori Launchpad** where multiple connexion are permitted
+* The web application **SAP Fiori Launchpad** where multiple connection are permitted
 * A customer application available on the web **Supplier Portal**

 Here we have 3 different systems each with it own user.
 I call them